liveboxandy/ZX-Interface-1-Replacement-ROM-Programming-Adapter/README.md

 2 - Add wires for ~WE, A14, A13 and ~CE.
 See picture for details.

-3 - Device ID 'should' work but programmer should complain with a Pin 2 connection error.
-Turn OFF Pin Detect.
+3 - Device ID 'should' work but programmer should complain with a Pin 2 connection error if Pin Detect is ON.
+Now turn OFF Pin Detect.

 4 - Erase EEPROM.